kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 That is exactly the kind of task LLMs handle well.

-## The Generated Code Is Application-Specific Documentation
+## The Generated Code Is Application-Specific Documentation { #application-specific-docs }

 Generic documentation says: